oracle/weblogic-deploy-tooling/site/ohs_configuration.md

 The OHS template must be present in the WDT domain type definition file used to create or update the domain.
 See [Domain Type Definitions](type_def.md) for more information on creating a custom definition.

 You should create a copy of an existing domain type definition file, add the template to that file, then reference that file on the WDT command line.
-For example, if you want to create a domain with Oracle HTTP Server based on a Restricted JRF domain, first create a copy of the file `WLSDEPLOY_HOME/lib/typedefs/RestrictedJRF.json` in the same directory, such as `WLSDEPLOY_HOME/lib/typedefs/HttpServer.json`.
+For example, if you want to create a domain with Oracle HTTP Server based on a Restricted JRF domain, then you would first create a copy of the file `WLSDEPLOY_HOME/lib/typedefs/RestrictedJRF.json` in the same directory, such as `WLSDEPLOY_HOME/lib/typedefs/HttpServer.json`.
 In this example, you would change the existing `extensionTemplates` section to include the additional OHS template.
 The original value is
 ```
 "extensionTemplates": [ "Oracle Restricted JRF", "Oracle Enterprise Manager-Restricted JRF" ],
 ```